Nature Facilitation Practicals & Preparing

 Welcome to our Nature Facilitation Training.
 We can’t wait to share this journey with you!

 This training is all about deepening your connection with nature and empowering you to guide others in meaningful group experiences.
-Whether you're here to learn, grow or inspire, you have a special place in our community. 🌱✨
+We look forward to meeting you and welcoming you to the Change in Nature community. 🌱✨

 Dates